-Another greed argument is that societal actors can often disrupt oil production.
+Scholars have also argued that societal actors can often disrupt oil production.
 Collier, Hoeffler and Rohner (2009, 13) state that oil production enables activities such as "bunkering' (tapping of pipelines and theft of oil), kidnapping and ransoming of oil workers, or extortion rackets against oil companies (often disguised as 'community support')."
-Blair (2014) argues that people living near oil production sites can engage in protests, strikes, sabotage, or theft at these facilities.
+Blair (2014) argues that people living near oil production sites can engage in protests, strikes, sabotage, or theft at these facilities, which improves their bargaining position relative to the government.
 Although these specific arguments focus on activities during peacetime, disruptions are often even starker during wartime.
-For example, SPLA's insurgency in South Sudan prevented Chevron from producing oil in the 1980s and 1990s despite earlier discovery.
+For example, SPLA's insurgency in South Sudan prevented Chevron from producing oil in the 1980s and 1990s despite earlier major oil discoveries.
+Combining the logic of the model with empirical observations casts doubt on the relevance of the peacetime disruption mechanism, although-highlighting the importance of distinguishing between disruption during peacetime and war-the wartime mechanism is somewhat more plausible.